axelderoeck/de-mol/README.md

 ### Goal

 The point of this web app is to play along with the tv show.
-U start out with **10** points and u have to submit these points to the candidates u find the most suspicious.
+You start out with **10** points and u have to submit these points to the candidates u find the most suspicious.

 // gif vote page

-After the episode airs, u will get a screen that displays your results.
+After the episode airs, you will get a screen that displays your results.
-If u voted on a candidate that had to go home this episode, you will have a **red screen** and lose those points.
+If you voted on a candidate that had to go home this episode, you will have a **red screen** and lose those points.
 However if u voted correctly u will get a **green screen** and those points will be doubled.

 !!! example Example
     This is what I voted.